bevyengine/bevy/examples/mobile/android_basic/readme.md

 For this exmaple, you can replace the `Cargo.toml` with the one within this folder.

-After setup, you can run it on a device setup for Android development:
+After setup, you can run it on a device for Android development:

 ```sh
 cargo apk run -p bevy_mobile_example